ExpediaGroup/graphql-kotlin/README.md

 [![Javadocs](https://img.shields.io/maven-central/v/com.expedia/graphql-kotlin.svg?label=javadoc&colorB=brightgreen)](https://www.javadoc.io/doc/com.expedia/graphql-kotlin)
 [![Awesome Kotlin Badge](https://kotlin.link/awesome-kotlin.svg)](https://github.com/KotlinBy/awesome-kotlin)

-Most GraphQL libraries for the JVM require developers to maintain two sources of truth for their GraphQL API, the schema and the corresponding code (data fetchers and types).
-Given the similarities between Kotlin and GraphQL, such as the ability to define nullable/non-nullable types, a schema should be able to be generated from Kotlin code without any separate schema specification. `graphql-kotlin` builds upon `graphql-java` to allow code-only GraphQL services to be built.
+Most GraphQL libraries require developers to maintain two sources of truth for their GraphQL API: the schema and the corresponding code (data fetchers or resolvers, and types).
+Given the similarities between Kotlin and GraphQL, such as the ability to define nullable/non-nullable types, a schema can be generated from Kotlin code without any separate schema specification. `graphql-kotlin` builds upon `graphql-java` to allow code-only, or resolver-first, GraphQL services to be built.

 For information on GraphQL, please visit [the GraphQL website](https://graphql.org/).